berkus/lavape/lavape/README.md

 A number of sample programs can be opened in LavaPE.app or Lava.app from the "samples" subdirectory of the installation directory "lavape".

-##C) How to install LavaPE from the source distribution on LINUX platforms
+##C) How to build LavaPE from the source distribution on LINUX and Mac OS

 Download the compressed tar file lavape-0.9.2-src.tar.bz2 of the **LavaPE** source distribution and store it in the parent directory of the envisaged lavape installation directory.